Ofsted inspection: performance management

 Information about the performance management of the headteacher

-Discussions with the headteacher, governors, senior and middle leaders, and other staff
+Information from discussions with the headteacher, governors, senior and middle leaders, and other staff

 Evidence of improvements in teaching over time and improvement in systems for tracking, monitoring and analysing the impact of teaching on progress